barbaralba's translation of the new testament

 That was enough to send Jesus into a rage.
 But he was sitting at a table with his parents and Sarah was sitting on his lap and I was sitting across from him.

-"Mother.
+“Mother.
 There is no one true anything.
 True is related to context of perspective, perception and most of all, blind ignorance.
-Moses was, if he ever really was, a true lyer.
+Moses was, if he ever really was, a true liar.
 And like all other dictators, he liked to believe he was God.
 And because he was smart enough to know he was mortal, he sold the belief that only he could interpret the voice of god.
 Which was the rumbling of thunder in the clouds.
+Or the voice in the fire.
 He kept a fire of animal parts and fat burning all day and night and made a religion out of sheep herder rules.
-Being Jewish is taking pride in ignorance, genocide and blind obedience to hate laws of inbred war lords.
-And I will not teach such nonsense to my children."
+He set up a holy dictatorship and perpetual war with the Gentiles.
+A promise of genocide for the Palestinians.
+He was a venomous lying deceiving snake of hell.
+Being Jewish is taking pride in ignorance, genocide and blind obedience to hate laws of inbred warlords.
+And I will not teach such a horror story nonsense to my children.”

 "But they will not get a place in heaven."